 I see this happening, all the time, and it gives the model a bad rap.

-There was a software that launched a while back, and the thing just DIDN’T work.
+To give you an example, there was a software that launched a while back in the marketplace…and the thing just DIDN’T work.

 Of course, affiliates still said it was amazing, that it worked, and that they had tried it and it was working for them.
 You don’t say…